adamchel/stitch-js-sdk/stitch_sdks.rst

   An authentication principal in Stitch that can accept credentials to create a new Stitch user from an identity, or authenticate an existing identity.
 In either case, after successfully authenticating, Stitch issues access tokens and refresh tokens that the client SDK can use to make authenticated requests as a particular Stitch user.
 Examples of authentication providers include the username/password provider, and the Facebook OAuth2 provider.

 Service
-  Any third party extension that is supported by Stitch as a “service” in the Stitch UI.
+  Any third party extension that is supported by Stitch as a "service" in the Stitch UI.

 Mobile Device
   Any reference to a device using the iOS and/or Android platforms, natively or otherwise.